lpsinger/userguide/procedures/index.rst

 localization area or significance accuracy improves (e.g. as a result of improved calibration, de-glitching, or computationally deeper parameter estimation).
 Updates will be sent up until the position is determined more accurately by public announcement of an unambiguous counterpart.
-At which point they will stop until publication of the event.
+At that point, there will be no further localization updates until the publication of the event.

 **At any time**, we can **promote** an extraordinary candidate that does not pass our public alert thresholds if it is compellingly associated with a